unrival-protocol/documentation/source/whitepaper.rst

 A proof is a simple object which, given another object and in some `Context`_, is either satisfied by or not satisfied by this other object (represented by 1 or 0, respectively).

 Most of Unrival's advanced functionality is due to the ability of `Complex Objects`_ to be *proved*.
-Objects that are proved directly have a *proof* part, while objects proved indirectly have a parent (and possibly other ancestors) with a number of proofs they must also satisfy:
+Objects that are proved directly have their own proof part(s), while objects proved indirectly have a parent (and possibly other ancestors) with a number of proofs they must also satisfy:

 .. image:: static/images/proofs.svg

-To continue our example from above, if the following code is hashed and added as a part to the Dalmation object, it would make sure that the breed of dog is equal to ``'Dalmation'``.
+To continue our example from above, we could require a direct proof of the dalmation object by hashing the following code and adding a reference to it therein.
+This code would makes sure that the breed of dog is equal to ``'Dalmation'``.

 .. code:: python